punchplatform/demos/README.md

 # Punch Demos

-> This repo embeds all the ressources to execute some uses cases from end to end.
+> This repo embeds all the ressources needed to execute some uses cases from end to end.

 ## Uses cases:
 > The following list describes the final uses cases provided by this repo.